Jayden-boop/WRO-2025/README.md

 <table width="800px"> <tr> <td width="400px" style="text-align: left; vertical-align: top;"> <img src="other/readme-images/Diyeeni-Zero-Module-Camera.png" alt="Pi Camera Module" width="100%"> </td> <td width="400px" style="text-align: left; vertical-align: top;"> <h3>Pi Camera Module</h3> <ul> <li><b>Resolution:</b> 5 Megapixels</li> <li><b>Video:</b> 1080p HD</li> <li><b>Interface:</b> Direct CSI</li> <li><b>Features:</b> Color Sensing</li> </ul> </td> </tr> </table>

 The Pi Camera is our primary sensor for the Obstacle Challenge.
 Its direct CSI interface provides a low-latency video feed essential for high-speed decision-making.
 We rely entirely on its color-sensing capabilities and OpenCV-based contour detection to accurately identify the pillars and boundary walls.
-The 175° wide angle lens, combined with a high mounting position on the chassis allows the camera to have an extremely large field of view throughout the challenge.
+The 175° wide angle lens, combined with a high mounting position on the chassis, allows the camera to have an extremely large field of view throughout the challenge.

 <img title="" src="other/readme-images/camera-holder-drawing.jpg" alt="">

-The camera mounted to a custom built holder.
+The camera is mounted to a custom-built holder.
 The holder is fixed to the back of the chassis.
 This allows for the maximum reaction window for obstacles.

 <table width="800px"> <tr> <td width="400px" style="text-align: left; vertical-align: top;"> <h3>LD19 D500 LIDAR</h3> <ul> <li><b>Range:</b> 0.02 - 12m</li> <li><b>Scan Rate:</b> 5-15 Hz</li> <li><b>Angular Resolution:</b> 0.5°</li> <li><b>Interface:</b> UART</li> </ul> </td> <td width="400px" style="text-align: left; vertical-align: top;"> <img src="other/readme-images/LD19-D500-LIDAR.png" alt="LD19 D500 LIDAR" width="100%"> </td> </tr> </table>
 For navigation tasks where precision distance measurement is needed, we use the LD19 LIDAR.
 It is the sole sensor for the parallel parking maneuver.
 Once the parking sequence is initiated, color data is no longer needed, and the LIDAR's high-accuracy spatial data allows us to precisely detect the parking space and execute the multiple turns required to park.